Directors

 R. Rachel Makepeace

-Rachel has lived with very severe ME for about 20 years.
+Rachel has lived with very severe ME for more than 20 years.
 Despite her determined efforts, she found that obtaining an accurate diagnosis, appropriate healthcare and adequate support for everyday life took her an extremely long time.
 Her lived experience inspired her to initiate change and work towards the provision of clinical care for people living with ME.

 Prior to studying business at Griffith University, she had fulfilled office management responsibilities and assisted projects.
 When she got very ill with severe ME, she was an associate member of CPA Australia and held a Client Manager position at a small accounting firm.